Canada Drug Abuse

 Prescription Drugs in Ample Supply

 Prescription drugs intended for abuse come from a variety of sources.
 Codeine has been found that originated in India, steroids from China, diazepam (a benzodiazepine) from Thailand, oxycodone mailed from New Jersey.
 Drugs are also diverted from legitimate supplies within the country such as hospitals and pharmacies.

-The Canadian Centre on Substance Abuse estimates that the cost of illicit drug abuse runs $22.8 billion per year, or $725 for every Canadian.
-Alcohol abuse and alcoholism accounts for $14.6 billion of this cost and illicit drugs account for the remaining $8.2 billion.
+The Canadian Centre on Substance Abuse estimates that the cost of illicit drug abuse runs $22.8 billion per year or $725 for every Canadian.
+Alcohol abuse and alcoholism account for $14.6 billion of this cost and illicit drugs account for the remaining $8.2 billion.

 The value of drugs seized in 2007 had a street value of more than $2.6 billion.
 The illicit drug trade drains the pockets of Canadians and the economy of many more billions than that.

 Of course, the most tragic effect is the damage done to the lives of those who abuse drugs or alcohol and become dependent or addicted.
 In 2008, more than 1.7 million Canadians stated they were drinking enough alcohol to harm themselves.
 More than 400,000 used cocaine or crack cocaine.
 And more than 700,000 people stated they were experiencing harm due to their drug use.